The CRiT ToolkitAbout Us

 Purpose

 Individual researchers have limited power when navigating complex partnerships.
 If we are able to collectively strategize as a community, we can begin to re-balance the playing field.
+As an introduction, we have compiled several best practices for rallying a community of researchers.

 Rallying the Team